 Alcan Land Port of Entry

-The Alcan LPOE is the only year-round, full service, 24-hour port of entry serving personal vehicles and commercial truck traffic between Yukon Territory, Canada and Interior Alaska.
+The Alcan LPOE is the only year-round, full service, 24-hour port of entry serving personal vehicles and commercial truck traffic between Yukon Territory, Canada and interior Alaska.
 It’s situated in a remote location along the Alaska Highway; a majority of the adjacent area is undeveloped forest, wetlands and tundra.
-Established in 1972 the facility is now over 50 years old and in urgent need of replacement.
-The project includes replacing the existing port operational facilities, housing, and community complexes with modern facilities that will meet U.S. Customs and Border Protection and GSA operational needs for decades to come.
+Established in 1972, the facility is now over 50 years old and in urgent need of replacement.
+The project includes replacing the existing port operational facilities, housing and community complexes with modern facilities that will meet U.S. Customs and Border Protection and GSA operational needs for decades to come.

 LPOE details

-Fact sheet: Alcan LPOE Fact Sheet May 2023 [PDF - 1 MB]
+Fact sheet: Alcan LPOE Fact Sheet February 2024 [PDF - 1 MB]

 Address: Milepost 1221.8 Alaska Hwy, Tok, AK 99780